green64/sass_project/README.md

   }
 ```

 See that last line?
-Sass is basically diving the available space among my li tags.
+Sass is basically dividing the available space among my li tags.
 This is what it looks like on the page:

 ![Evenly spaced lis](https://www.samanthamccallfp18.com/assets/images/evenly_spaced_lis.png "li elements")